How to Keyword Optimize Your Resume

 For example, if you are applying for a role in accounting you may include common accounting keywords like: research & analysis, financial reporting, or tax planning.
 However, for a job in marketing, you would draw from an entirely different set of industry-appropriate keywords, which may include: business analysis, brand management, or promotional campaigns.

 Why do you need keywords in your resume?

 Ultimately, using the right keywords increases the chances of your resume being read – either electronically or by an actual person.
 Today a large portion of resumes are read by computers or Applicant Tracking Systems (also known as ATS).
 If you are asked to submit your resume online there is a high chance that your resume is going through an Applicant Tracking System and being scanned for a particular set of keywords.

 Although you will likely never know what specific set of words or phrases the system has been programmed to search for, you can help increase your resume’s success by ensuring you include keywords that directly relate to the job.

 How do you locate the right keywords?

-The best way to locate keywords is within job posting themselves.
+The best way to locate keywords is within the job posting themselves.
 Job posting detail unique job requirements so analyze each posting carefully searching for descriptive words.
 Highlight any informative words or unique role requirements and then work these keywords into your resume content.

 If you are still struggling with clearly determining what words stick out in a job posting try copying and pasting a job description into a word cloud.
 The word cloud will present a visualization of words that are most frequently used in the posting.
 Two free word cloud sites that recommend are Wordle.net and Worditout.com.

-Two other resources that can help you identify keywords is an autocoder site like ONET (O*Net) – a US based resource, or the National Occupation Classification Index which is a site that classifies and describes the occupations in the Canadian economy.
+Two other resources that can help you identify keywords is an autocoder site like ONET (O*Net) – a US-based resource, or the National Occupation Classification Index which is a site that classifies and describes the occupations in the Canadian economy.
 Keywords can be located within the role descriptions found on either of these sites.

 Where in the resume should keywords be placed?